JGPorteous/Ham-Satellite-Frequencies/README.md

 This method should be used when you want to import the entire contents (or some large portion) of the CSV file into the destination radio.
 Follow these steps:

 Open a .img file of your radio, or download one from it using Radio > Download From Radio.
-Make sure that the tab at the top says something like "Baufeng UV-5R" or "Icom IC-880" to indicate that you're operating on a radio-specific driver.
+Make sure that the tab at the top says something like "Baofeng UV-5R" or "Icom IC-880" to indicate that you're operating on a radio-specific driver.

 Go to File > Import from file and choose your CSV file.